Wills, Probate, Lasting Powers of Attorney & Estate Planning

-With our long experience in private client matters such as these, there aren't many problems that we haven't seen before and we can give you sound advice on all aspects of estate planning including preparing Wills and Lasting Powers of Attorney as well as dealing with Probate (the administration of estates) and advising you in relation to nursing home or care home fees.
+With our long experience in private client matters such as these, we can give you sound advice on all aspects of estate planning including preparing Wills and Lasting Powers of Attorney as well as dealing with Probate (the administration of estates) and advising you in relation to nursing home or care home fees.

 As well as having an up to date Will, Lasting Powers of Attorneys can be invaluable.
 A Lasting Power of Attorney (LPA) can be made for both Property and Finances as well as Health and Welfare.
 LPAs allow people chosen by you to make decisions on your behalf if you no longer have the capacity to make such decisions, for instance if you were to suffer a stroke, or dementia.
 Each LPA must be registered with the Office of the Public Guardian before it can be used.

-Having an LPA in place means that if you were to lose capacity, the Court of Protection would not need to decide who should make financial or health decisions for you as you have already made this decision, it is also a much simpler and cheaper alternative to Court of Protection proceedings.
-In the unfortunate situation that a person has lost capacity without having made an LPA, we are able to assist in Court of Protection proceedings to make the process as smooth as possible.
+If you or a member of your family were to lose capacity without making a Lasting Power of Attorney, the Court of Protection would decide who should make financial or health decisions for you.
+In such cases we are able to assist in the Court of Protection proceedings to make the process as smooth as possible.

 The administration of estates if often referred to as 'Probate', this is because to deal with a person's estate after they have died you will usually need to obtain a 'Grant of Probate'.
 This process involves valuing the deceased's estate and paying any Inheritance Tax and once a Grant has been obtained from the Probate Court, en-cashing or transferring the assets in the estate to the named beneficiaries in the deceased's Will (or intestacy rules if there is no Will).
 Acting as an executor can be a burden and therefore we will be able to assist you as much as is required during this process.
 We are able to obtain the Grant of Probate on your behalf for a fixed fee, or if preferred, we can handle the whole of the administration on your behalf.
 Please contact us for further details.